 - Squirrel pelts were often used as the smallest form of currency, and the price of larger skins was counted in how terms of how their size compared to them.

 - Some countries use cell phone minutes as currency.
 This is most notable in Africa, where cell phones are the go-to method of developing communications infrastructure (towers are easier and cheaper to construct than landlines).

-- Medieval Japan used Rice as currency (the Koku being defined as the standard ration of rice for a soldier for a year).
+- Medieval Japan used rice as currency (the Koku, or ~150 liters, being defined as the standard ration of rice for a soldier for a year).

 - And ran headlong into the economic crisis, because advances in agriculture and increased wealth (and thus bargaining power) of the city merchants led to the collapse of the rice prices.
 Which meant that the country-based daimyos and the samurai class, who were traditionally paid in rice, became practically penniless.

 - Japan also used gold coins known as ryô that the Imperial authorities tried to peg to the value of a koku of rice, but, as with many commodity currencies the relative values of gold and rice fluctuated wildly over time.